Achievable logoAchievable logo

 • Define: aids infant in motor control and coordination

-• Infant held horizontally in air with their head and back extends with arch in back
+• Infant held horizontally in the air with their head and back extended with an arch in the back

 • Age appears: 4-5 months